 The truth will set them free.
 Without consequences, there is no reason to change anything.
 Continuing in the same healthy dynamic will sustain the addiction and further cause them damage.

 It is highly unlikely that you are intentionally trying to hurt your loved one.
-Most people involved in codependent relationships act out of good intent, feeling as though they are just trying to care for their partner.
+Most people in codependent relationships act out of good intent, feeling like they are just trying to care for their partner.